sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 All request responses will be in JSON format and UTF-8 encoded, indicated by the ``Content-type`` header valued ``application/json;charset=UTF-8``.

-A record is represented as a JSON object:
+A deposit is represented as a JSON object:

 .. code-block:: json

 	{
 	  "field1": "value"
 	}

-A collection of records is represented as a JSON array of objects:
+A collection of deposits is represented as a JSON array of objects:

 .. code-block:: json

 	{
 	  "collection": [
 	    {